West Penwith or Belerion is the 'toe' at the far end of Cornwall, UK.

 Carn Galva from Lanyon Quoit

-These include neolithic tor enclosures, cliff castles and quoits around 5,700 years old; stone circles, menhirs, cairns and moundsaround 4,000 years old; and also carns, fogous, rounds, holy wells, early Christian crosses and churches.
+These include neolithic tor enclosures, cliff castles and quoits around 5,700 years old; stone circles, menhirs, cairns and mounds around 4,000 years old; and also carns, fogous, rounds, holy wells, early Christian crosses and churches.

 In the bronze age Penwith was well known as a source of tin, gold and copper.
-It lay at the hub of an ancient Atlantic culture stretching from Portugal to Scandinavia, with its core area lying between Brittany, Ireland and the west coast of Britain.
+It lay at the hub of an Atlantic culture stretching from Portugal to Scandinavia, with its core area lying between Brittany, Ireland and the west coast of Britain.

 There was a system to the way Penwith's ancient sites were located and built.
 They were deliberately built in patterns of alignment with each other, forming a network of ancient sites knitted into an integral system across the peninsula.
 This is a major clue, suggesting their hidden purpose.

-To find out more about Penwith's ancient sites, click here.
+- For more about Penwith's ancient sites, click here.